Why Does It Hurt So Much?

 These books can really help you gain some perspective and change your thinking of yourself & life in a very positive way.
 It might also open doors to a whole discovery of you.

-~Remember how the breakup is comparable to a drug withdrawal?
+~Remember how the heartbreak from divorce is comparable to a drug withdrawal?

 Use that adrenaline of the breakup to begin working out and getting healthy.
 (I got into the best shape of my life after my divorce.)